yigit-denktas/Youtube-playlist-to-formatted-text/README.md

 <br>

 ✅ Added several Refinement styles to choose from based on your specific needs.
-> The "Refinement Style" dropdown allows you to choose how Gemini will process the YouTube transcript.
+> The "Refinement Style" dropdown allows you to choose how AI will process the YouTube transcript.
 Here's a description of each style:

 >> ⚖️ **Balanced and Detailed**: This is the default style, providing a comprehensive refinement of the transcript.
 It focuses on organizing the text into a well-structured, readable format with headings, bullet points, and bold text, while preserving every detail, context, and nuance of the original content.
 Ideal if you want a thoroughly enhanced transcript without any information loss.